Skip to main content

 Post-card

-Pregame orchestrator — Lambda schedules per-game checks at T-60min (SP integrity, lineup integration) and T-10min (CLV capture)
+Pregame timers — per-game checks scheduled at T-180min (starting-pitcher confirmation), T-60min (lineup integration), and T-10min (closing-line capture)

 3:00 AM ET